wjzhengsh/blockchain/howto/remote_peer.md

 ## Getting support
 {: #remote-peer-aws-about-support}

-IBM Blockchain Platform does not provide support for this offering.
+{{site.data.keyword.blockchainfull_notm}} Platform does not provide support for this offering.
 If you encounter issues that are related to your peer, you can make use of free blockchain developer resources and support forums and get help from {{site.data.keyword.IBM_notm}} and the Fabric community.
 For more information, see [blockchain resources and support forums](/docs/services/blockchain/ibmblockchain_support.html#blockchain-support-resources).
 You can also view the support resources on the **Get Help** screen of the Network Monitor.

 - For issues that are related to AWS, you can use both [community support forums ![External link icon](../images/external_link.svg "External link icon")](https://forums.aws.amazon.com/index.jspa "AWS community support forums") and [AWS premium support ![External link icon](../images/external_link.svg "External link icon")](https://aws.amazon.com/premiumsupport/ "AWS premium support").